 Tell us a little about yourselves.

-- Yerin Yang: I am a junior transfer student majoring in Art with a concentration in IVA.
+- Yerin Yang: I am a junior transfer student majoring in Art with a concentration in Interdisciplinary Visual Art (IVA).

 - Ashley Tseng: I am a junior double majoring in Visual Communication Design and Art History.